7 Common Leg-Shaving Mistakes and How to Avoid Them

 Between razor bumps, ingrown hairs and overall irritation, the path to soft and smooth legs is anything but simple.
 But with the right tips and tricks, it’s an attainable reality.
-We consulted with two board-certified dermatologists, Dendy Engelman, M.D., and Deanne Mraz Robinson, M.D.
-They gave us the lowdown on seven common mistakes women make when shaving their legs — and offer tips on how to avoid them.
+We consulted with two board-certified dermatologists, Dr. Dendy Engelman, and Dr. Deanne Mraz Robinson for the lowdown on seven common mistakes people make when shaving their legs and how you can avoid them.

-How to fix it: “If you’re not shaving with shaving cream or gel (which you should be!), you should at least shave with water,” says Dr. Engelman.
+How to fix it: “If you’re not shaving with shaving cream or gel , you should at least shave with water,” says Dr. Engelman.
 This could help to reduce the chances of irritation that might occur when dry shaving.
 For a shaving cream, try a gentle formula like the Thayers Gentlemen’s Witch Hazel Shave Cream with aloe vera for the face, or the Bille Shave Cream for your legs and other areas.

-Of all shaving mistakes, this one rounds out our top three.
 “A dull razor is more likely to cut you than a new, sharper razor,” says Dr. Engelman.
 Not to mention, according to Dr. Robinson, using a dull blade tugs at the hair follicle, causing inflammation and increasing the chances of razor bumps.
 What she finds most concerning, however, is the bacteria and dead skin cells that fester in an old razor.
-Eck.

 How to fix it: Change your blade every three to five uses and store it in an open, dry area after every use.

-If you’re experiencing irritation post-shave and have no idea why, it probably has to do with the lack of moisture in your skin before shaving.
+If you’re experiencing irritation post-shave, it probably has to do with the lack of moisture in your skin before shaving.
 “It’s important to condition your skin before shaving to soften the hair and the hair follicle, so that when a razor goes across the skin, there is less irritation,” says Dr. Engelman.

 How to fix it: Moisturize using an oil-free, non-comedogenic and fragrance-free moisturizer like the CeraVe Daily Moisturizing Lotion to keep the pores open and clean.